-So many questions do we all have about our origins, and so many laying claim to knowing the answers and origins to our questions unanswered.
+So many questions do we all have about our origins and so many laying claims to knowing the answers and origins to our questions unanswered.
 Where did we come from is often at the top of the list, and one that many religions insist to know the answer to.
-It’s almost guaranteed to come up in a theological debate, and usually a question brought up to suggest the necessity of a deity to provide such an answer to such a profound question.
-And in asking this question many times myself, I pondered if the answer is hidden in plain sight, staring at me as if I were looking at myself in the mirror..
+It’s almost guaranteed to come up in a theological debate, and usually, a question brought up to suggest the necessity of a deity to provide such an answer to such a profound question.
+And in asking this question many times myself, I wondered if the answer is hidden in plain sight, staring at me as if I were looking at myself in the mirror.
 It’s a troubling question indeed, and not one in which I have not struggled with throughout the years as a Christian.
-It was some 5 or 6 years ago (fuzzy memory on time) where I first really started to think more about this question when I fully left my Christian faith to become a Pantheist..
-It was a moment of realization that I am a character in a book continuously being written, not by a being beyond the limitations of my senses, but by the book itself as if it had it’s own magical pens, paintbrushes, crayons, and markers to write upon it’s blank pages we often call the yet unwritten future.
-A story that writes itself seems almost absurd, though everywhere we look we see it emerging all around us from the changing shore lines to the unfolding of our own lives.
+It was some 5 or 6 years ago (fuzzy memory on time) where I first really started to think more about this question when I fully left my Christian faith to become a Pantheist.
+It was a moment of realization that I am a character in a book continuously being written, not by a being beyond the limitations of my senses, but by the book itself as if it had its own magical pens, paintbrushes, crayons, and markers to write upon its blank pages we often call the yet unwritten future.
+A story that writes itself seems almost absurd, though everywhere we look we see it emerging all around us from the changing shorelines to the unfolding of our own lives.
 It becomes then absurdly undeniable if not woefully done so.

 Q1: What is GOD without existence?

 A1: Non-existent, meaningless, pointless, irrelevant.

 Q2: If Existence is GOD, then what of existence is not?

 A2: If existence is GOD, then by definition everything and everyone of existence is GOD.

 Q3: If Existence is not GOD, then what of existence is?

 A3: If Existence to which is the sum total and essence of everything is not “GOD”, then by definition there isn’t anything of existence to which is.